prosthetica/qunis/README.md

 # QUSIM

-Quantum Simulation SDK
+> Quantum Simulation SDK

 QUSIM is a simulation and 3D visualisation SDK to aid in the exploration of quantum computation.

 # Bloch Sphere

+> In quantum mechanics, the **Bloch sphere** (also known as the Poincaré sphere in optics) is a geometrical representation of the pure state space of a 2-level quantum system.
 A useful way of interpreting the state of a qubit is by the angles of the vectors,

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6b/Bloch_sphere.svg/384px-Bloch_sphere.svg.png)

-> In quantum mechanics, the **Bloch sphere** (also known as the Poincaré sphere in optics) is a geometrical representation of the pure state space of a 2-level quantum system

 # Visualisation of Quantum Mechanics